 3. Vomiting Fountain Sculpture, London

 All art is not pleasant to the eye.
 It can be gross, it can be disturbing.
-This statue vomiting water right on the street is one sight which is difficult to ignore.
-Doesn’t help if the statue looks like a deformed apparition.
+This statue vomiting water right on the street is one sight that is difficult to ignore.
+It doesn’t help if the statue looks like a deformed apparition.
 We wonder how it would have been if this had been the design for a water cooler.

 2. Traffic Light Tree, London